Mechamorph1903/Application-Tracker/README.md

 ### 💻 Quick Setup (Optional Script)

-For a faster setup, run one of the provided scripts:
+For a faster setup, run one of the provided scripts in the path of the project👂🏾:

 #### 🔹 On Mac/Linux